PinchedRainbow/Centipede_Uni_Project/README.md

-# Centipede_Uni_Project
+# Centipede 2D Game Uni Project
- 1st year Janurary assighment, created using Java + Processing.
+ As of writing this I am a first year Uni student studying Computer Science and this ism my 1st year Janurary coursework assignment, created using Java + Processing.